venkat50/tutorials/ContainerAsFunction/README.md

 ## A Custom Function Container Image

 This example has only one artifact - a Dockerfile that converts input to uppercase using *tr*.
+Try the following command on a unix shell.

 `echo "hello" | tr [:lower:] [:upper:]`